Jenni Hermoso: 2021–22 season

-At the beginning of the 2021–22 season, Hermoso regained her "10" shirt number upon the departure of Kheira Hamraoui.
-Hermoso featured in FCB Femení's first ever Gamper Trophy match against Juventus, where she scored two goals and was player of the match.
+At the beginning of the 2021–22 season, Hermoso regained her number 10 shirt number upon the departure of Kheira Hamraoui.
+She played in her club's first ever Gamper Trophy match against Juventus; she scored two goals and was Player of the Match.
 In November, she finished second in Ballon d'Or voting behind teammate Alexia Putellas.
 Hermoso finished the 2021 calendar year with 51 goals in all competitions, the most of any female footballer in the world.

 Pachuca (2022–2023)

-After weeks of speculation about her future, Hermoso signed with Liga MX Femenil club Pachuca on 21 June 2022.
-She gave her official debut during Jornada 7 of Apertura 2022 in a win against Querétaro.
-Hermoso scored 18 goals in the regular season of Clausura 2023, making her the second highest scorer only behind teammate Charlyn Corral.
+After weeks of speculation about her future, Hermoso signed with Mexican club Pachuca of Liga MX Femenil on 21 June 2022.
+She scored 18 goals in the regular season of Clausura 2023, making her the second-highest scorer behind her teammate Charlyn Corral.
 Hermoso's three goals in the playoffs made her and Corral the joint top scorers with 21 goals over the full Clausura.
+Pachuca reached the league final but lost to Club América with a 4–2 aggregate score.

-Tigres UANL (2024–presente)
+Tigres UANL (2024–2026)

-On 1 January 2024, Hermoso signed with Tigres UANL.
+On 1 January 2024, Hermoso signed with the Mexican club Tigres UANL.
+On 20 January, she scored her first two goals for the club in a 7–2 win against León.
+The Tigres lost the 2024 Liga MX Femenil Apertura championship final to Monterrey, then won the 2025 Apertura by defeating Club América in the final.
+Having lost finals with both Pachuca and Tigres in the past, Hermoso described this victory as a major achievement.

+In August 2026, she announced her departure.

 International career

 Youth national teams

-Hermoso made her debut with Spain's U-19 national team on 12 April 2007 against Serbia in the second qualifying round for the 2007 U-19 European Championship, where she scored two goals.
-Hermoso played a total of 4 official matches with Spain's U-19s.
+Hermoso made her debut with Spain's U-19 national team on 12 April 2007 against Serbia in the second qualifying round of the 2007 U-19 European Championship, where she scored two goals.
+She played a total of four official matches with Spanish U-19 teams.

-2011–13: Debut and Euro 2013
+2011–2013: Debut and Euro 2013

 In September 2011, Hermoso earned her first official call-up for the Spanish national team.
-She made her senior-team debut on 21 June 2012 against Turkey in a 4–0 victory that allowed Spain to play in the playoffs of the UEFA Women's Euro 2013.
-Hermoso participated in the play-off against Scotland, in which Spain qualified with a goal in the last minute of extra time.
-Hermoso played 4 games in the qualifying round.
+She made her debut on 21 June 2012 against Turkey in a 4–0 victory that allowed Spain to play in the playoffs of the UEFA Women's Euro 2013.
 She scored her first national team goal in a friendly against Russia in January 2013.

 In June 2013, national team coach Ignacio Quereda confirmed Hermoso as a member of his 23-player squad for the UEFA Women's Euro 2013 finals in Sweden.
-Hermoso scored her first competitive goal with Spain in their first match of the tournament, which was nearly the match-winner against England in the 85th minute to put Spain 2–1 up.
-England equalized not soon after but Spain scored the winner in added time to end the match 3–2, and Hermoso was awarded Player of the Match.
-Spain finished second in their group behind France.
-In the quarterfinals, they faced tournament runners-up Norway, where Hermoso scored a consolation goal in the 89th minute, as Spain were defeated 3–1.
+Hermoso scored her first competitive goal with Spain in their first match of the tournament, a 3–2 win over England.
+Hermoso was named Player of the Match.
+In the quarter-finals, she scored Spain's only goal in a 3–1 loss to Norway.